airbytehq/airbyte/docs/tutorials/airflow-trigger-airbyte-job.md

 ---
-description: Create a DAG in Airflow to trigger Airbyte sync job
+description: Create a DAG in Airflow to trigger an Airbyte sync job
 ---

 # Airflow Integration
-Airbyte allows to trigger the syncronization job using Operators in Airflow.
-This tutorials explain how to configure your DAG in Airflow to do this.
+Airbyte allows you to trigger synchronization jobs using Airflow Operators.
+This tutorial explains how to configure your Airflow DAG to do so.

 ## 1. Set up the tools

-First of all, make sure you have Docker and Docker Compose installed.
+First, make sure you have Docker installed.
+(We'll be using the `docker-compose` command, so your install should contain `docker-compose`.)

 ### **Start Airbyte**
-For this tutorial you need have a connection created.
-If you are starting with Airbyte and want to test the integration, we suggest to you follow the [Getting Started tutorial](../getting-started.md) and use that connection.
+If this is your first time using Airbyte, we suggest first going through our [basic tutorial](../getting-started.md).
+This tutorial will use the connection set up in the basic tutorial.

-The recommendation is to set up the **sync frequency** of your Connection to **manual** because Airflow will become responsible to trigger this process.
+The recommendation is to set up the **sync frequency** of your Connection to **manual** because Airflow will be responsible for triggering the job.

 ### **Start Airflow**

-To setup Airflow we recommend you to follow this [Quick start Airflow](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) if you don't have any instances yet.
+If you don't have an Airflow instance, we recommend following this [Quick start Airflow tutorial](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) to set one up.

 ## 2. Create a DAG in Airflow to trigger your Airbyte job

-You can access Airflow at [http://localhost:8080/](http://localhost:8080/).

-### Create Airbyte connection in Airflow
+### Create an Airbyte connection in Airflow
-After Airflow starts, access the connections page to create our connection with Airbyte.
+Once Airflow starts, navigate to Airflow's `Connections` page.
+The Airflow UI can be accessed at [http://localhost:8080/](http://localhost:8080/).

 ![](../.gitbook/assets/airflow_create_connection.png)

-Insert data about our connection.
-We are going to use the Airbyte API to execute our actions.
-For this reason we will create an HTTP connection.
+Airflow will use the Airbyte API to execute our actions.
+For this reason, we will create a HTTP connection.
+The typical Airbyte set up is hosted at `localhost:8001`.
+Configure Airflow's HTTP connection accordingly - we've provided a screenshot example.

 ![](../.gitbook/assets/airflow_edit_connection.png)

-After inserting the information click on Save.
+After inserting the information, don't forget to click save!

-### Getting information about your Airbyte connection job
-You can access Airbyte at `localhost:8000`.
+### Retrieving the Airbyte Connection ID
+We'll need the Airbyte connection id so our Airflow DAG knows which Airbyte connection to trigger.
 ![](../.gitbook/assets/airflow_airbyte_connection.png)
-That code in the url is the `connectionId` used by Airflow to trigger the job.
-In our example: `1e3b5a72-7bfd-4808-a13c-204505490110`
+This id can be seen in the URL on the connection page in the Airbyte UI.
+The Airbyte UI can be accessed at `localhost:8000`

-### Create a simple DAG in Airflow to run a sync job
+### Creating a simple Airflow DAG to run an Airbyte Sync Job
-Create a file inside the `/dags` directory called `dag_airbyte_example.py`
+Place the following file inside the `/dags` directory.
+Name this file `dag_airbyte_example.py`.
 ```python
 from airflow import DAG
 from airflow.utils.dates import days_ago